IOriens/OperatingSystemHomework/README.md

-#This is a repo for my Operating System Homework
+#This is a repo of my Operating System Homework.
 ##The main language used is c.